mparley/ac-emblem-tool/README.md

     Armored Core 3 (US)
     Silent Line: Armored Core (US)
     Armored Core 3: Silent Line (JP)
+    Armored Core: Nexus (US)
+    Armored Core: Nine Breaker (US)
+    Armored Core: Last Raven (US)

 Haven't gotten around to the others yet but they will probably work too.

 ## Usage

-This tool should work with any save format that doesn't mess with the raw emblem data.
+This tool should work with any save format that doesn't mess with the raw emblem data\*.
 So far I've tested a few like .psu and .sps/.xpo and they seem to work with [mymc](http://www.csclub.uwaterloo.ca:11068/mymc/) and pcsx2 but I haven't tried on the actual hardware.